The Working Class Film Festival (2)

 English

-The 8th-10th of May 2026 will see the inaugural Working Class Film Festival take place at The Showroom, Sheffield.
+The 7th to the 9th of May 2027 will see the second Working Class Film Festival take place at The Showroom, Sheffield.
 Submissions for film and moving image of all types and lengths are invited from producers, directors and writers that hail from a working class background.

 The festival aims to highlight the talent of a wide and underrepresented demographic within the film industry; with only 8% of people working within the creative sector being born into a working class family.
 A key remit of the inaugural weekend is to highlight the many intersections of the working class paradigm, including gender, race and sexuality.
 The concluding aim of the first year is a will to recognise and journey beyond the kitchen sink into realms of the fantastic, horrifying and wonderful, with a strong encouragement for genre cinema to be submitted.